SPAAM-community/wss-summer-school/docs/2022/README.md

 ## When

-The summer school is being held between 1st-5th August, 09:00-17:00 CEST (Berlin Time).
+The summer school was held between 1st-5th August, 09:00-17:00 CEST (Berlin Time).

 Note the following additional dates: